groussea/opyflow/ReadMe.md

 source activate opyfenv
 ```

-These command lines will install an environment with python 3.6
+These command lines will install an environment with python 3.6 and the main dependencies.

 For python 3.7 you should use the *conda-forge* channel: